-- A participant may withdraw from the study at any time at his/her own request or may be withdrawn at any time at the discretion of the investigator for safety, behavioral, or compliance reasons.
-This is expected to be uncommon. - The reason for withdrawal should be clearly documented in the source documents and in the CRF: Adverse Event, Lost to Follow-up, Protocol Deviation, or Withdrawal by Participant or Parent / Legally Acceptable Representative. - The participant will be permanently discontinued both from the study intervention and from the study at that time. - If the participant withdraws consent for disclosure of future information, the Sponsor may retain and continue to use any data collected before such a withdrawal of consent. - If a participant withdraws consent, he/she may request destruction of any biological samples taken (unless local law requires not to destroy them), and the investigator must document this in the site study records. - Withdrawn participants will not be replaced.
+- A participant may be withdrawn from the study at any time at his/her parent(s)/legally acceptable representative own request or may be withdrawn at any time at the discretion of the investigator for safety, behavioral, or compliance reasons.
+This is expected to be uncommon. - The reason for withdrawal should be clearly documented in the source documents and in the CRF: Adverse Event, Lost to Follow-up, Protocol Deviation, or Withdrawal by Parent / Legally Acceptable Representative.

+- The participant will be permanently discontinued both from the study intervention and from the study at that time. - If the participant's parent(s)/legally acceptable representative withdraw(s) consent for disclosure of future information, the Sponsor may retain and continue to use any data collected before such a withdrawal of consent. - If a participant's parent(s)/legally acceptable representative withdraw(s) consent, they may request destruction of any biological samples taken (unless local law requires not to destroy them), and the investigator must document this in the site study records. - Withdrawn participants will not be replaced.